mmm111mmm/RockLobster/README.md

 Filtered paginated page template
 --------------------------------

 A filtered paginated file looks like 'somename_[metadata].10.pagination.template'.
 This is the same as above, but in the tempalte you can access {{metadata_filter}} which refers the the value for which the [metadata] tag refered.

 In the case where you have [tags] in the filename and you have tags metadata which contains the tag 'stuff', you'd generated 'somename_stuff.10.pagination.template' and {{metadata_filter}} would refer to 'stuff'.
+You'd generate paginated files for all your tags.

 TODO
 ====